 After launching our marketplace in 2003, we organized in the State of New York as Shutterstock, Inc. in December 2004, and we became Shutterstock Images LLC in June 2007.
 On October 5, 2012, we reorganized from Shutterstock Images LLC, a New York limited liability company, or the LLC, to Shutterstock, Inc., a Delaware corporation, which we refer to as the "Reorganization."
-We completed our initial public offering, or IPO, in October 2012, and our common stock is listed on the New York Stock Exchange under the symbol "SSTK.".
+We completed our initial public offering, or IPO, in October 2012, and completed a follow-on offering in September 2013.
+Our common stock is listed on the New York Stock Exchange under the symbol "SSTK".